Youssef23Youssef/GKR/README.md

 index 2 -> [0, 1]
 index 3 -> [1, 1]
 ```

-So for a layer vector:
+For example, for:

 ```text
 values = [2, 3, 5, 7]
 ```

-we interpret it as:
+we interpret the table as:

 ```text
 V(0, 0) = 2